ANSSI-FR/libecc/README.md

 * The compiler has "exotic" targets such as the Zilog Z80 MCU.

-We suppose that the user has also provided the **external dependecies** for print, random and time functions (otherwise explicit errors will be thrown).
+We suppose that the user has also provided the **external dependecies** for print, random and time functions (otherwise explicit errors will be thrown by #error directives).

 We will show how overloading the Makefile flags can be of use in this case.
 Say that we want to compile libecc in order to embed it in a Game Boy ROM.
 The Game Boy console uses a proprietary